-We address this problem by placing the volatile and non-volatile versions of a memory location at the same offset with respect to the corresponding base address.
+memory location at the same offset with respect to the corresponding base address.
 Note that the compiler treats the two segments as separate memory sections and makes them start at a fixed offset.
 This ensures that the volatile and non-volatile versions of the same memory location are at a fixed offset, too.

 We can then express the address of the non-volatile version of a memory location as a function of the address of its volatile version, and vice versa.
 This allows us to allocate memory operations to either memory segment with ease, even in the presence of indirect accesses through pointers.
-For instance, to make an instruction that originally operates on volatile memory now target the non-volatile one, we add the offset between volatile and non-volatile segments to its target address.
+To make an instruction that originally operates on volatile memory now target the non-volatile one, we add the offset between volatile and non-volatile segments to its target address.
 We operate the other way around when we make an instruction target volatile memory from the non-volatile one.
 When the instruction executes, it retrieves the address information that are unknown at compile-time and calculates the actual target.